ainsleys/derivadex-api-docs/source/includes/main.md

 ```

 The current snapshot is returned immediately after the subscription receipt with a type of `Partial`.
-`Partial` indicates that this is an initial snapshop following a subscription.
+`Partial` indicates that this is an initial snapshop following a subscription. `Epoch` indicates what DerivaDEX epoch the snapshot was taken in.
+DerivaDEX epochs are relevant to withdrawals, as at least one epoch must pass before an initiated withdrawal can be completed.

 ## Account feed update